 Disneyland or Disney World?
 Is there really any difference?
-Most people would say the only difference is that one is in California and the other is in Florida.
-But, in reality, the two resorts have as many distinctive features as they do similarities.
-So, how do you know which one is better?
-Which one should you visit?
-Let’s compare and contrast the two to help you decide which is better for your family.
-(Please note: Disneyland refers to the entire resort while Disneyland Park refers to the specific park within the resort.)
+For most people, the only difference is that one is located in California and the other is in Florida.
+But, in reality, the two resorts are very different.
+So, how do you know which one you should visit?
+Which one is better?

-Size is not only the biggest difference between the two resorts, it’s also the reason for many of the other differences.
+The first major difference between Disneyland and Disney World is the actual size of the two.
+This is not only the biggest difference between the two resorts, it’s also the reason for many of the other differences.

 Walt Disney World, on the other hand, spans over 27,400 acres in Orlando, Florida.
-This is larger than the entire city of San Francisco!
-This vast “world” holds four theme parks, two water parks, four golf courses, two miniature golf courses, 25+ hotels, Disney Springs (their version of Downtown Disney), an entire transportation system, and endless entertainment options.
+It is larger than the entire city of San Francisco!
+It has four theme parks, two water parks, four golf courses, two miniature golf courses, 25+ hotels, Disney Springs (their version of Downtown Disney), an entire transportation system, and endless entertainment options.

 While the parks at Disney World give you a nice variety of experiences, they are spread out, so you need to use some mode of transportation to get from one to another.
 This distance also means park hopping will eat up some of your time.

 The upside to Disneyland’s small size is that its two parks sit side by side with only a promenade in between, making it easy to hop from one park to the other.

 Cinderella Castle in Magic Kingdom is three times larger than Sleeping Beauty Castle in Disneyland Park.
 Cinderella Castle makes a dramatic statement that commands your attention as you walk down Main Street USA.
-Sleeping Beauty Castle is much more subtle and understated.
+Sleeping Beauty Castle, on the other hand, is much more subtle and understated.

 Because of its larger size, Disney World is better equipped to handle the masses.
 The pathways are larger, and there are more things to do to spread out the crowds.
 Plus, most queues at Disney World are inside, so it doesn’t feel as crowded as Disneyland.

 This affects the behaviors and the timing of arrivals of the crowds to the parks on each coast.
 Disneyland crowds tend to arrive later in the day than those at Disney World.

 Downtown Disney/Disney Springs

 Downtown Disney is also much smaller than Disney Springs at Walt Disney World.
 Because of this, there are fewer stores and restaurants there.
 But, it is more convenient and more accessible to the parks than Disney Springs.

 Some rides are unique to one coast or the other while some are shared by the two resorts.
 Of the shared rides, none are identical.
 Most people agree that Disneyland has the better version of most shared rides.
-Disney World has the superior version of Tower of Terror and Mad Tea Party (tea cups).
+But, Disney World has the superior version of Tower of Terror and Mad Tea Party (tea cups).

 Disneyland has the edge when it comes to the price of a hotel stay due to all of these offsite hotels.
 But, when it comes to theme and convenience, Disney World gets the nod in the hotel category.